 Biblical Truth #3: Original Sin

 The Bible documents the first sin which took place in the Garden of Eden.
 Adam & Eve were persuaded by Satan to take a bite of the forbidden fruit and disobey God.
 That choice, that taste of rebellion, was the original sin and in effect was a spiritual takeover.
 Man chose to govern the world without God, setting himself up as king.
 In his disobedience to the creator, man stripped himself of God.
 He now could die physically, the animals now rush to kill him, and the world’s elements broke down causing earthquakes and storms and other pains.
 More sobering, all human offspring would now be born with a sin nature, which results in us being born spiritually dead and separated from God.
-Below are just two example evidences of the brokenness of man and the world.
+Below are some examples of the evidence of man’s and the world’s brokenness.

 Anger and Murder